jasonsutter87/serverless-function-hugo/content/stories/sports-meditation-–-how-meditation-for-athletes-boosts-performance.md

 ### Quiet Mind Meditation for Athletes

-Quiet mind meditations enhance your awareness of your “self” and minimizes your internal “self-talk”, which grants ample room for more regenerative thoughts towards yourself.
+Quiet mind meditations enhance your awareness of your “self” and minimizes your internal "self-talk", which grants ample room for more regenerative thoughts towards yourself.

 With how pivotal a role self-confidence and pure, uninterrupted states of mind can be when it comes to sports performance, athletes understand how beneficial simply turning off your brain can be perhaps more than most.